polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 ## Introduction

 The _"Desktop"_ module, is normally the root of your Phosphorus Five installation, and responsible for URL resolving, in addition to providing other services to your modules, and Phosphorus Five in general.
-Also the Desktop module is completely loosely coupled from all other modules, and the core itself, and can actually be exchanged with your own logic, if you wish.
+The Desktop module is also completely loosely coupled from all other modules, and the core itself, and can actually be exchanged with your own module and/or logic.
 It looks like the following, depending upon which apps you've installed, and whether or not you're logged into Phosphorus Five or not.

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-screenshot.png